 Increase in Beef Prices due to Unprecedented Market Conditions

-As we have explained in great detail to the U.S. Senate Committee on the Judiciary, in testimony provided in August 2021, which can be accessed by clicking here, the increase in the price of beef, in particular, is due to unprecedented market conditions.
+As we have explained in great detail to the U.S. Senate Committee on the Judiciary, in testimony provided in August 2021, the increase in the price of beef, in particular, is due to unprecedented market conditions.

 Multiple, unprecedented market shocks, including a global pandemic and severe weather conditions, led to an unexpected and drastic drop in meat processors’ abilities to operate at full capacity.
 This led to an oversupply of live cattle and an undersupply of beef, while demand for beef products was at an all-time high.
 So, as a result, the price for cattle fell, while the price for beef rose.
 Today, prices paid to cattle producers are rising.